Licence for Alterations Surveyors

 In the unfortunate event of damage being caused as a result of the leaseholder’s works, leaseholder will find themselves liable for the repair costs associated with the making good and remedy.

-Typical Licence for Alterations Surveying Questions
+Typical Licence for Alterations Surveying Questions & Video FAQ

 Can my Freeholder refuse my works?